D (programming language): Object-oriented

 Object-oriented programming in D is based on a single inheritance hierarchy, with all classes derived from class Object.
-D does not support multiple inheritance; instead, it uses Java-style interfaces, which are comparable to C++'s pure abstract classes, and mixins, which separates common functionality from the inheritance hierarchy.
+D does not support multiple inheritance; instead, it uses Java-style interfaces, which are comparable to C++'s pure abstract classes, and mixins, which separate common functionality from the inheritance hierarchy.
 D also allows the defining of static and final (non-virtual) methods in interfaces.

 Interfaces and inheritance in D support covariant types for return types of overridden methods.

 D supports type forwarding, as well as optional custom dynamic dispatch.

 Classes (and interfaces) in D can contain invariants which are automatically checked before and after entry to public methods, in accordance with the design by contract methodology.

-Many aspects of classes (and structs) can be introspected automatically at compile time (a form of reflection using type traits) and at run time (RTTI / TypeInfo), to facilitate generic code or automatic code generation (usually using compile-time techniques).
+Many aspects of classes (and structs) can be introspected automatically at compile time (a form of reflective programming (reflection) using type traits) and at run time (RTTI / TypeInfo), to facilitate generic code or automatic code generation (usually using compile-time techniques).